-AGAIN, either the council itself or the budget committee must ensure all faculty members, as well as the rest of the school staff, be provided an opportunity to submit their budget needs.
-All staff members must realize only the top priorities can be funded, and those funded must be clearly linked to student success.
-Budget decisions are ultimately the responsibility and substantial obligation of the council.
-Once the council makes the budget decisions, the school staff members are obligated to support these priorities in a manner befitting any institution dependent on collaboration, consensus, and teamwork.
+AGAIN, either the council itself or the budget committee must insure that all faculty members, as well as the rest of the school staff, be provided an opportunity to submit their budget needs.
+However, all staff members must realize that ultimately only the top priorities can be funded, and these must be the components that are most clearly linked to student success.
+We cannot do all things, and therefore we must do the right things.
+Additionally, the school staff must realize that budget decisions are ultimately the responsibility and substantial obligation of the council.
+Once the council makes the budget decisions, the school staff members are morally obligated to support these priorities, in a manner befitting any institution dependent on collaboration, consensus, and teamwork.

 - 16. Budget committee completes a proposed budget and shares with the entire school community. - 17.
 Budget committee presents the budget recommendations to the school council. - 18.
 School council amends recommendations and approves a working budget. - 19.
 If the council delegates purchasing of textbooks, instructional supplies and materials to the principal or any other person, it must record the delegation as an official council action in the minutes. - 20.
 Principal distributes copies of the budget to the superintendent and to all the school community.
 This could be posted at school and distributed in a newsletter or special document.
-A school should not miss this opportunity for transparency and inclusion. - 21.
-Principal administers the budget and reports to the council at each meeting.
+A school should not miss this opportunity for transparency and inclusion.

+- 21. Principal administers the budget and reports to the council at each meeting.
 It is the council's responsibility to adopt the annual budget, but also to monitor the budget on a monthly basis at the council meetings and to make adjustments when needed. - 22.
 Amendments to the budget during the year begin at step five.
 Any amendment will be based upon new enrollment projections on the fifth student day of the new school year.
 Additionally, carryover funds from the previous year will also be allocated.
 Councils will need to make budgetary decisions on both of these allocations.